 Your new bundle of joy has been born with so many primitive instincts.
-Here are a few you probably didn’t hear about.
+Here are a few baby reflexes you probably didn’t hear about.

 In fact, all our baby is doing in the first few weeks is reflexing; reacting to things around him automatically.

-There are a lot of neonatal reflexes we know a lot about like rooting and grasping our finger, but here area few you may not have heard of yet.
+There are a lot of neonatal reflexes we know a lot about like rooting and grasping our finger, but here are a few baby reflexes you may not have heard of yet.

 3 Baby Reflexes You Probably Haven’t Heard Of

 +Tongue-Thrust Reflex.
 If a baby’s lips are touched it will automatically stick his tongue out.
 This is to help aid them in feeding to try and reach for a nipple.

 This reflex usually goes away before solid food is introduced but sometimes it doesn’t.
 Parents that introduce solid food like cereal early will often confuse this with a dislike of food and that they are spitting it out.

 +Moro Reflex.
 It took me a long time to hear about this one and I’m still surprised at how many people don’t know about this.
 Also known as the startle reflex, this is when a baby (until about 2-4 months old) feels a loss of support, it feels like it’s falling and will suddenly throw its arms out and usually cry.

 This is the reason your baby freaks out when you’ve carefully rocked him to sleep and then lay him down.
 His instincts tell him he’s falling.